michelde/telenot/README.md

   - added posibility to discover the bit positions for the changes.
 You need to set the env-variable DISCOVER = true and LOG_LEVEL should be DEBUG.
   - refactoring for decode method.
   - in the config.js file you need to provide the bit position for the sensor (use DISCOVERY to find the bit position)
+- 2020-12-17:
+  - added new option to get current states.
+This is helpful if you connect to the mqtt broker but have missed the previous changes.
+E.g. when starting Home Assistant you can get all states and changes by requesting them with the state topic defined at `config.js` file
+  - change identification of entity by using the hex position which is also shown in the Complex X program.
+This reduces the need for discovery of items.
+  - refactor decode method to match new requirements with hex adress

 ## Idea
 As the Telenot KNX Gateway is quite expensive, I started research for another solution.
 Some people already got a solution working for Loxone, which I took as a reference.
 Then I started to implement a solution in Python which was working but caused high CPU usage running as a docker container (see python branch).
 So I decided to implement it in Javascript using node.js.
 This is my first Javascript project so it might not follow best practices.
 I'm welcome for tips / best-practices.